Xponential Fitness Inc. (XPOF) Shares Up Despite Recent Market Volatility

-Xponential Fitness Inc. (NYSE: XPOF)’s stock price has increased by 13.50 compared to its previous closing price of 25.25. but the company has seen a 10.53% gain in its stock price over the last five trading sessions.
+Xponential Fitness Inc. (NYSE: XPOF)’s stock price has increased by 3.99 compared to its previous closing price of 29.32. however, the company has experienced a 19.47% increase in its stock price over the last five trading days.
 MarketWatch.com reported on 02/26/22 that Not enough babies?
 EV battery shortage?
 Dwindling water?
 There are ‘scarcity’ stock plays for all of it

 Is It Worth Investing in Xponential Fitness Inc. (NYSE: XPOF) Right Now?